-Biofouling not only sticks to the external surface of the ships and blocks intake grates, but also gets into the internal piping systems of the vessel and sticks to the surface of the pipes leading to blockage and corrosion.
-Therefore, it is important to have a properly serviced system onboard at all times.
+Biofouling sticks to the ships’ external surface and blocks intake grates, gets into the vessel’s internal piping systems, and sticks to the surface of the pipes leading to blockage and corrosion.
+Therefore, it is always essential to have a properly serviced system onboard and participate in regular antifouling system surveys.

 The electrolytic system consists of anodes, mostly copper and aluminum (sometimes iron).
-The anodes are mounted in the sea chest or the strainer.
-These are run by an electronic control panel.
-The survey will ensure all readings are accurate, anode cards are in good working order, wiring to anodes is not corroded, and that the anodes are not damaged or need replacing.
+They are mounted in the sea chest or the strainer and run by an electronic control panel.
+The survey will ensure all readings are accurate, anode cards are in good working order, wiring to anodes has not corroded, and that the anodes themselves are not damaged or need replacing.

-The NOXX HYD™ (formerly Hydrosonic Hull Tender) antifouling system is an electronic low-frequency system that is fitted on the inboard side of the vessel and protects all internal piping, as well as the bow and stern thrusters.
-It can also protect the hull.
-The system comprises a compact control panel and strategically placed emitters.
-EMCS will check all electrical wiring and PCB cards, as well as run a system check on emitters.
+The NOXX HYD™ (formerly Hydrosonic Hull Tender) antifouling system is an electronic low-frequency system fitted on the inboard side of the vessel and capable of protecting structures such as sea chests, internal piping, and bow and stern thrusters.
+The system comprises one or more compact control panels and junction boxes and strategically placed emitters.
+EMCS will check all settings, electrical wiring, and printed circuit board (PCB cards) and run a system check on emitters.

 Other Antifouling Surveys

-EMCS can provide detailed reports on Chemical Dosing Systems and Electro-Chlorination Solutions.
-However, these systems are less popular due to the environmental pressure being applied to ship owners when considering antifouling solutions for new builds.
+EMCS can provide detailed reports on Chemical Dosing Systems and Electro-Chlorination Solutions, and Ultrasound.
+These systems are less popular due to ship owners’ environmental considerations when considering antifouling solutions for new builds.